kyma-project/telemetry-manager/docs/user/integration/loki/README.md

 Learn how to use [Loki](https://github.com/grafana/loki/tree/main/production/helm/loki) as a logging backend with Kyma's [LogPipeline](../../02-logs.md) or with [Promtail](https://grafana.com/docs/loki/latest/clients/promtail/).

 > [!WARNING]
-> This guide uses the Grafana Loki version, which is distributed under AGPL-3.0 only and might not be free of charge for commercial usage.
+> This guide uses the Grafana Loki version, which is distributed under AGPL-3.0 only.
+Usage of components having this license might affect the license of your project and need to be verified with care.

 ![setup](./../assets/loki.drawio.svg)